 Personal Leave without Pay for up to fifteen (15) working days must be approved on a payroll Leave Request Form or online Leave Request Form, specifically stating the reasons that leave is being requested.
 For Personal Leave without Pay longer than fifteen (15) working days, the employee must submit a written request that includes the reasons for the request along with the payroll Leave Request Form.
-Leaves beyond fifteen (15) working days require the approval of the appropriate Vice President, the Director, Human Resources, and the President.
+Leaves beyond fifteen (15) working days require the approval of the appropriate Vice President/Executive, the Chief Human Resources and Organizational Development Officer, and the President.

 Professional Leave